gataky/lorem/README.md

 ## Tags

-A simple tag system exists to control the behavior of generating fields.
+A simple tag system controls how fields are generated.
+To ignore a field, use the lorem:"-" tag.

-To tell the generator to ignore a field on a struct you can use `lorem:"-"` for that field

-### Stock providers
+### Predefined Providers

-Lorem comes with some predefined providers which can be specified through tags to control the values a field will generate.
-For example,
+Lorem includes several predefined providers, which can be specified via tags to control the values generated.
+For example:

 ```go
 type S struct {